replayio/docs/content/2. test-suites/playwright/installation.md

 Test Suites are currently in closed Beta.
 If you’d like to start recording your tests, test suites need to be enabled in your team.
 Join our [**waitlist**](https://replayio.typeform.com/to/jTudlerL) and we’ll reach out to you as soon as possible.
 ::

-**2. Once you’ve created a team, click on the settings <MaterialSymbolsSettings className="w-6 h-6 inline-block" /> icon next to your team name and [create a new API Key](/getting-started/teams-admin/team-settings)**
+**2. Once you’ve created a team, click on the settings :UIcon{name="i-heroicons-cog-8-tooth-solid"  class="w-5 h-5 -mb-1 inline-block"} icon next to your team name and [create a new API Key](/getting-started/teams-admin/team-settings)**

 :VideoPlayer{id="KMJn27IKI9y3MqjcSnnn9QoEeLQp01pv9stcjLtOTQLg"}